sharc-lab/RealProbe-doc/docs/source/index.rst

 : On-FPGA profiling tool for HLS designs

 Welcome to RealProbe, the on-FPGA profiling tool designed for High-Level Synthesis (HLS) designs.
-By simply adding :guilabel: `#pragma HLS RealProbe` to your code, you can gain a comprehensive understanding of how your HLS designs perform on FPGA hardware, including detailed insights into all sub-modules, function calls, and loops.
+By simply adding ``#pragma HLS RealProbe`` to your code, you can gain a comprehensive understanding of how your HLS designs perform on FPGA hardware, including detailed insights into all sub-modules, function calls, and loops.

 Features